Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 Building on top of the bootstrap and hydration outcomes, there are two options to implement the CD release process in Fabric.
 There are two [yml files](./devops/) that can be used to create an Azure DevOps pipeline.
 The first option offers an approval gate before allowing the deployment to Test and to Production.
 The second option doesn't include the approval gates.

-**1 - Pre-requisites - Variable Groups**: before trunning the CD release pipeline, the following variable groups need to be created under Pipelines/Library in Azure DevOps.
+**1 - Pre-requisites - Variable Groups**: before turning the CD release pipeline, the following variable groups need to be created under Pipelines/Library in Azure DevOps.

 **fabric-test variable group**: should contain the following variables: